jgilbert01/aws-lambda-stream/README.md

 * My [Blog](https://medium.com/@jgilbert001) covers many topics such as _System Wide Event Sourcing & CQRS_

 ## Project Templates
-The following project templates are provided to help get your event platform up and running:
+The following project templates are provided to help get your event platform up and running: https://github.com/jgilbert01/templates

 * event-hub
 * event-lake-s3
-* and more coming...
+* and more...

-Create your own project using the Serverless Framework, such as:
-`sls create --template-url https://github.com/jgilbert01/aws-lambda-stream/tree/master/templates/event-hub --path myprefix-event-hub`